mabsilveira/Data-Science-Portfolio/README.md

 # Data Science Portfolio
-A collection of selected data science projects to demonstrate skills, knowledge, and what I find interesting
+A collection of selected data science and python projects to demonstrate skills, knowledge, and what I find interesting

 ## Contents